skorokithakis/calumny/README.md

 will use to fetch the events.

-When you run `calumny.py`, Calumny will fetch the events, put them into `calendar.html`, write a temporary file with the resulting output, and then use [gowitness](https://github.com/sensepost/gowitness) to take a screenshot of the page.
+When you run `calumny.py`, Calumny will fetch the events, put them into `calendar.html`, write a temporary file with the resulting output, and then use Selenium with Chrome to take a screenshot of the page.

 To then send the screenshot to your display, you can use whatever program you want.